xicri/genshin-dictionary/README.md

 # Genshin Dictionary

-Genshin Dictionary (Japanese: 原神英語・中国語辞典) is an online English-Chinese-Japanese dictionary containing the terms in [Genshin Impact](https://genshin.hoyoverse.com/).
+Genshin Dictionary (Japanese: 原神 英語辞典) is an online English-Chinese-Japanese dictionary containing the terms in [Genshin Impact](https://genshin.hoyoverse.com/).

 ## Want to add or modify translations?